lucienshawls/py-config-web-ui/README.md

 in a user-friendly web interface.

 Package on PyPI: [configwebui-lucien · PyPI](https://pypi.org/project/configwebui-lucien/)
+## What It Does

+**ConfigWebUI** is a lightweight and intuitive web-based configuration editor designed for Python applications.
+It allows developers to quickly generate user-friendly configuration interfaces from JSON schemas, enabling seamless configuration management without requiring users to understand the underlying file syntax.

+### Features

+- **Generate Configuration Interfaces Easily**: Provide a JSON schema, and ConfigWebUI generates a complete UI for configuration management.
+- **Support for Profiles**: Manage multiple configuration profiles for the same schema.
+Easily switch between profiles without editing configurations each time.
+- **Validation with Schema and Custom Logic**: The package validates configurations against the schema as users edit, ensuring data accuracy, and developers can specify additional backend validation to suit specific requirements.
+- **Asynchronous Processing**: Supports asynchronous program execution with real-time status updates.
+- **Interactive Terminal Output**: View and manage real-time program logs directly in the web UI.
+- **Non-intrusive Integration**: Easily integrates into existing Python projects without interfering with their core functionality.
+The tool operates independently and does not alter the program's behavior unless explicitly used.
+- **Seamless Fallback**: After applying this tool, your program can still run normally even if the web-based interface is not accessed.
+This ensures uninterrupted functionality in all scenarios.

+### Screenshots

 ## Try it out
 To get an intuitive understanding of how to use this tool, you can do the following: